Martin Klebba

-Martin Klebba (born June 23, 1969) is an American actor and stunt performer.
+Martin Klebba (born June 23, 1969 or 1970) is an American actor and stunt performer.
 He has a form of dwarfism called acromicric dysplasia; he is 4 ft 1 in.
 Klebba is best known for his role as Marty in the Pirates of the Caribbean franchise.
-He made his first role in a cameo in Tim Burton's Planet of the Apes (2001).
+He had his first role in a cameo in Tim Burton's Planet of the Apes (2001).

 Early life

 Klebba was born and grew up in Troy, Michigan, graduating from Athens High School.

 Klebba runs a nonprofit foundation called Coalition for Dwarf Advocacy, which gives 100% of its donations to the cause of helping people with dwarfism.

 Career

 Early career

 Klebba was an occasional guest on The Howard Stern Show in the 1990s and early 2000s, and was given the nickname "Marty the Midget".

 Film

 Klebba has acted in various productions, most notably the Pirates of the Caribbean series as Marty, a dwarf pirate member of Jack Sparrow's crew.
 The character was originally named "Dirk", but someone, possibly director Gore Verbinski, named the character after Klebba.
 First appearing in Pirates of the Caribbean: The Curse of the Black Pearl, Klebba reprised the role in the sequels Dead Man's Chest, At World's End, and Dead Men Tell No Tales.
 On the role, Klebba was quoted in saying he is a normal man who fell into the franchise, one stunt turned into four out of five films.

 In 2003, Klebba played the ring announcer in Cradle 2 the Grave.
 In 2009, Klebba played the role of "Count Le Petite" in All's Faire in Love, a romantic comedy set at a Renaissance fair.
 He has also been in low budget horror/comedy films Feast II: Sloppy Seconds and Feast III: The Happy Finish as Thunder.

 He has numerous stunt credits as well including Hancock, Zombieland, Bedtime Stories, Evan Almighty, Meet the Spartans, Epic Movie, and Van Helsing.
 Wearing motion capture pajamas, Klebba stood in for the Dimorphodon who grapples with Owen Grady in Jurassic World.